 Hours 4-6.
 Participating students will begin the process of hands on training.
 The techniques utilized by RAD Systems are based on simple gross motor skills and, through repetition, are developed to the point of instinctual habit.
 Students will have the opportunity to use these techniques in dynamic impact training by striking padded equipment held by the instructors.
 All techniques target a single attacker.

 Hours 7-9.
 Students will be introduced to ground defense techniques and will continue to refine the skills previously learned with "practice, practice, and practice."

 Hours 10-12.
 Students will then participate in "simulated assault" scenarios at full contact with the RAD instructors, who wear state-of-the-art protective gear, specifically designed for this training.
 Women have the opportunity to utilize their skills in a safe training environment monitored by instructors.

-The class is $10.00 for registered CSUN students, faculty and staff; $20.00 for outside community members.
+The class is $10.00 for registered CSUN students, faculty and staff and outside community members.
 A "R.A.D.
-Student Manual" is included in the cost of the class.
+Student Manual" is included in the fee for the class.

 R.A.D. graduates are also welcome to take advantage of R.A.D.’s lifetime practice and return policy-FREE of charge!

 radKIDS is the national leader in children's safety education and provides the only holistic, practical and realistic life skills safety program available for children and parents today. radKIDS teaches children individually in an activity based hands-on training classroom, which means every child participates in all activities.To learn more about our program and our classes, select the image below.